 Environmentalists say millions of sharks are killed each year for the traditional Asian delicacy.
 Fishermen often hack off the fins and dump the sharks back into the water.

-In a separate issue, three companies are vying to provide ferry services to Hong Kong Disneyland from Central, according to the Transport Department.
+In a separate issue, three companies are vying to provide ferry services to Hong Kong SAR Disneyland from Central, according to the Transport Department.

 Spokeswoman Grace Yeung said the government will choose one licensee to operate the route next month.

 The MTR will open a dedicated line to Disneyland.
 Yeung said the Disneyland pier will be open to private boats, similar to Queen’s Pier.